digitalbazaar/http-client/README.md

   return result.data;
 } catch(e) {
   // status is HTTP status code
-  // data is JSON error from the server const {data, status} = e;
+  // data is JSON error from the server if available const {data, status} = e;
   throw e;
 }